Villanova University: Charity and community service organizations

-Being a Roman Catholic Augustinian school, the university has an active Campus Ministry.
+Being a Catholic Augustinian school, the university has an active Campus Ministry.

 The annual Special Olympics Fall Festival at Villanova University is the largest and most successful student-run Special Olympics in the world.
 It draws more than 1,000 athletes and 400 coaches from 44 Pennsylvania counties.
 Athletes may advance through the festival to regional and international competition.
 Students apply to be a part of the 82-volunteer planning committee, which works for more than nine months alongside Special Olympics Pennsylvania (SOPA), which oversees more than 300 events statewide.
-The event is put on with the aid of some 2,500 student volunteers and more than 1,000 other volunteers from the Villanova community.

 Villanova University holds an annual NOVAdance year-long fundraising effort that culminates with a 12-hour dance marathon each Spring, raising money in support of the Andrew McDonough B+ (Be Positive) Foundation.
 NOVAdance began in 2014, and has since then become a yearly event.

 The Villanova University community is noted for its participation in Habitat for Humanity In 2004, Villanova had more participants in the Habitat for Humanity Collegiate Challenge than any other U.S. university.

 Villanova's School of Engineering maintains a student chapter of Engineers Without Borders, a non-profit organization that focuses on helping to improve the living conditions of communities worldwide.
-Villanova EWB is one of the fasting growing student organizations on campus, expanding from a mere handful of engineering students in the spring of 2006 to a current membership of approximately 75 students in multi-disciplinary programs.

 The chapter's inaugural project was to design and build a playground for a grade school in New Orleans following the tragic events of Hurricane Katrina.
 Villanova EWB was the only student organization to win an award from the regional Project Management Institute, receiving an Honorable Mention from PMI for project of the year.
 The most recent project involved designing and building a water treatment and distribution system which provided an orphanage and surrounding villages in northern Thailand with drinking water and irrigation for their crops.
-There are also plans for a variety of projects in the Philadelphia area, including K-12 outreach programs, as well as many more international projects.

 The Blue Key Society consists of around 200 volunteer campus tour guides who work with the Admissions Office to give three tours each weekday, various special tours as needed and selected weekend tours throughout the school year.

-Formerly known as Project Sunshine, The Office of Community Service, commonly called "Rays of Sunshine", is a student-led community service organization.